Atletico Madrid midfielder Kondogbia tests positive for coronavirus

 “Immediately after learning of this result, our midfielder was isolated in strict compliance with the health authorities' guidelines.”

-They are scheduled to play RB Salzburg on July 28 before travelling to the AOK Stadion for another fixture against Wolfsburg, three days later.
+They are scheduled to play RB Salzburg on July 28 before traveling to the AOK Stadion for another fixture, against Wolfsburg, three days later.

 Kondogbia joined Atletico Madrid last October from league rivals Valencia on a four-year contract.